 One important caveat for 2026

-If Epic Universe is on your itinerary, and for most first-timers right now it probably should be, the hotel Express Pass perk does not cover it.
+If Epic Universe is on your itinerary, the hotel Express Pass perk does not cover it.
 The complimentary Express Unlimited is valid only at Universal Studios Florida and Islands of Adventure.
-Epic Universe has its own separately purchased Express Pass, starting around $130–$160 per person per day, and there's currently no Unlimited option for that park.
+Epic Universe has its own separately purchased Express Pass, starting around $130-160 per person per day, and there's currently no Unlimited option for that park.

 This doesn't make the hotel strategy wrong, but it does mean your Royal Pacific room key isn't going to work everywhere.
 Factor that in before assuming you're covered.